-Welcome to the 2017-2018 Goodrich Scholarship Program Application Process
+Welcome to the 2022-2023 Goodrich Scholarship Program Application Process

 Login Instructions (Creating Your Own Account):

-Click on the "Sign Up" button to create your account.
+Register for your account.
 You will need an active email address and must create a password.
 This is your personal account, and you should not share your login information with others.

 Application Instructions and Process:

 Step 1.
 Goodrich Scholarship Information Form.
-PLEASE COMPLETE THIS STEP FIRST.
 The applicant must complete and submit the Goodrich Scholarship Information Form by the March 1 application deadline.
+Please complete this step FIRST.

 Note that Goodrich applicants must meet UNO admission criteria and be admitted to UNO prior to acceptance to the Goodrich Scholarship Program.

 Step 4.
 Free Application for Federal Student Aid (FAFSA).
-Goodrich Scholarship Program applicants must establish financial need through the FAFSA.
-To complete the FAFSA go to http://www.fafsa.ed.gov and follow the online instructions, or call UNO’s Financial Support and Scholarships Office for further financial aid assistance at 402.554.2327.
-Final verification of an applicant’s financial status is determined by the UNO Financial Support and Scholarships Office.
-Upon completing the FAFSA, applicants MUST provide Goodrich with proof of completion (through e-mail, fax/scan, or USPS mail) before the March 1 deadline.
-To accommodate the March 1 application deadline and to enable Goodrich to preliminarily assess the applicant’s financial need, the applicant can complete the 2017-2018 EducationQuest College Funding Estimator online at http://www.educationquest.org/college-funding-estimator.
+Goodrich Scholarship Program applicants must establish financial need through FAFSA.
+To complete the FAFSA go to http://www.fafsa.ed.gov and follow the online instructions or call UNO’s Office of Financial Support and Scholarships at 402.554.2327.
+Final verification of need for Goodrich is determined by the UNO Financial Support and Scholarships Office.
+Upon completing the FAFSA, applicants MUST provide Goodrich proof of completion (through uploading in application, e-mail, fax, or USPS mail) by the March 1, 2023 at 5:00PM (CST) deadline.
+To accommodate the March 1 application deadline and to enable Goodrich to preliminarily assess the applicant’s financial need, the applicant could complete the EducationQuest College Funding Estimator online at http://www.educationquest.org/college-funding-estimator.
 All pages of this estimate must be printed out and submitted to the Goodrich Scholarship Program by the MARCH 1 deadline.

 Note: Transcripts required as part of UNO’s Undergraduate Application for Admission process cannot be faxed and must be sent directly from the high school to Undergraduate Admissions.
 Goodrich cannot request transcripts from UNO’s Admissions Office.

-NOTE: Applicants who receive tuition scholarships including but not limited to Regents, Chancellor's, Dean's and Buffett Foundation cannot combine or stack any of those awards with a Goodrich scholarship.
+NOTE: Applicants who receive tuition scholarships including but not limited to Regents, Chancellor's, Dean's and Buffett cannot combine or stack any of those awards with a Goodrich scholarship.
 For more information about stacking scholarships, please contact UNO's Office of Financial Support and Scholarships.

-If you have any questions about the Goodrich application process, please call 402.554.2875 or visit our website at https://www.unomaha.edu/.
+If you have any questions about the Goodrich application process, please call 402.554.2875 or visit our website at http://goodrich.unomaha.edu/.